-Our office is here to assist you in your search for housing.
-Off-campus housing options are not affiliated with the University; therefore, the Off-Campus Student Services cannot make housing arrangements for you.
-However, our office has many resources to support and guide you.
+This website is here to assist you in your search for housing.
+Off-campus housing options are not affiliated with the University; therefore, UConn cannot make arrangements for you.
+However, this website has many resources to support and guide you.

 This is a FREE Service for UConn Students, Faculty, & Staff!